 In an administratively set benchmark system, the benchmark trajectory can be tied to a broad economic indicator such as the gross domestic product (GDP) or CPI (eg, GDP + 1) or to Medicare fee increases.
 For example, current CMS forecasts suggest that Part A and Part B spending per Medicare beneficiary will rise about 2.5% per year above inflation.
 This is driven by an assumed annual increase of about 3.5% in utilization (volume and intensity) per beneficiary, offset by Medicare fee increases that rise about 1 percentage point less than inflation (because of the ACO productivity adjustment and subinflation physician fee updates called for under the Medicare Access and CHIP Reauthorization Act/Merit-based Incentive Payment System).
 Under an administrative benchmark system, benchmarks could be set, for example, at the projected increase in Medicare fees (blending Part A and Part B services) plus 3.0%.
 This would be above CPI and above average annual real GDP growth (projected to be about 1.5% per year between 2023 and 2031) but below current spending forecasts.18

 In an administrative benchmark model, a wedge can develop between benchmarks and observed FFS spending.
-If benchmarks rise at a predetermined, administratively set rate above Medicare fee increases and if ACOs are successful, actual spending will rise at a rate below what was originally forecast.
+If benchmarks rise at a predetermined, administratively set rate above Medicare fee increases, and if ACOs are successful, actual spending will rise at a rate below what was originally forecasted.
 This allows all ACOs that constrain spending growth below the originally forecasted volume increases to receive bonuses.
-Because the benchmark trajectory (relative to Medicare fees) is determined at launch, the benchmarks will not fall if ACOs can constrain utilization below what was forecast.
+Because the benchmark trajectory (relative to Medicare fees) is determined at launch, the benchmarks will not fall if ACOs can constrain utilization below what was forecasted.
 This is in contrast to empirical benchmark setting approaches in which success begets failure.
 It is also in contrast to bidding approaches in which benchmarks are based on the average or second-lowest bid.
 In those systems, by construction, many ACOs will pay penalties.
-For this reason, administrative benchmarks can keep spending below the forecast at launch but encourage participation because everyone can earn a bonus if they hold utilization growth below what was forecast.
-This produces less savings for the program in the short run but may prove more stable and more successful at producing savings in the long run.
+For this reason, administrative benchmarks can keep spending below the forecast at launch but encourage participation, because everyone can earn a bonus if they hold utilization growth below what was forecasted.
+This produces less savings for the program in the short term but may prove more stable and more successful at producing savings in the long term.